Avanade/DevOpsHOL/feature-flag/README.md

 **2. Create a new page to enable/disable features** - in this task we will add a page for users to opt in for specific features.

-**3. Update the website to use the feature flags** - in this task we will add new features to the website and leverge the feature flags
+**3. Update the website to use the feature flags** - in this task we will add new features to the website and leverage the feature flags

 **4. Try it out!** - in this task we will try out our feature flag to ensure it's working as expected.